GrahamCampbell/Packagist-Stats/README.md

 Packagist Stats
 ===============

 Packagist Stats was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell), and is a simple command line tool to display aggregated download statistics for packagist packages.
-Feel free to check out the [change log](CHANGELOG.md), [releases](https://github.com/GrahamCampbell/Packagist-Stats/releases), [license](LICENSE.md), and [contribution guidelines](CONTRIBUTING.md).
+Feel free to check out the [releases](https://github.com/GrahamCampbell/Packagist-Stats/releases), [license](LICENSE.md), and [contribution guidelines](CONTRIBUTING.md).

 ![Packagist Stats](https://cloud.githubusercontent.com/assets/2829600/5329155/f680c64e-7d97-11e4-9900-fce3380d8a37.PNG)